 During this spring period, the extremely cold weather of the winter is gradually beginning to warm up, and this triggers snowmelt and rising waters and therefore a great run of steelhead.

 The steelhead become more active with the warming water temperatures and will be more willing to grab a bite of your bait.
-There is also a lot more food in the river as the higher flows along with giant ice chucks scraping bottom and flipping rocks releases more aquatic insects into the current.
+There is also a lot more food in the river as the higher flows along with giant ice chucks scraping bottom and flipping rocks release more aquatic insects into the current.

 Steelhead usually have the urge to spawn during this period, and so are bound to run up from where they have been holding in the river as more will come in from Lake Erie and this makes for some fantastic Canadaway Creek Steelhead Fishing.